SmileiPIC/Smilei/doc/Sphinx/highlights.rst

 where the excited waves are ion-acoustic waves.

 A pump with intensity :math:`10^{15}` W/cm² (wavelength 1 µm)
-correspond to the ''strong-coupling'' regime, particularly robust with respect to plasma inhomogeneities and seed frequency [Chiaramello2016]_.
+correspond to the "strong-coupling" regime, particularly robust with respect to plasma inhomogeneities and seed frequency [Chiaramello2016]_.

 A 2-dimensional simulation, in conditions close to actual experiments, ran